yashkhandelwal123/Vendor-Management-System/README.md

 # Vendor Management System

-This is a Node.js-based Vendor Management System built using the NestJS framework.
+This is a Node.js-based Vendor Management System built using the ExpressJs framework.
 The system allows for the management of vendor profiles, tracking of purchase orders, and calculation of vendor performance metrics.

 ## Features